COVIDtoken/eth-hodler/README.md

 - The contract went through 2 independent peer reviews, each completed by a different experienced Solidity developer
 - The Author of the contract does not have the functionality to move
-- funds in the contract or issue/destroy tokens - the DAO is completely out of the Author's control.
+- funds in the contract or issue/destroy tokens - the contract is completely out of the Author's control.
 - The contract code is kept as simple as possible (KISS).
 There's no concept of voting, splitting, curators, owners and the contract can be upgraded
 - The contract's source code has been verified through Etherscan